4 Effective strategies for getting back on track with your weight loss

-1. First and foremost don't sweat the small stuff.
+First and foremost don't sweat the small stuff.
 Beating yourself up over minor diversions in your eating plan or skipping a workout or two is not helpful.
 If you overindulge, try being kind and supportive to yourself.
 What would you tell a good friend if she had fallen off her diet and exercise plan?
-Chances are you'd supportively offer suggestions and encourage her not to dwell on the past.
+Chances are you'd supportively offer suggestions and encourage letting go of the past.
 Try being a friend to yourself.

-2. Figure out the why.
 After you have taken a few deep breaths and refrained from feeling guilty about falling off track, look into the why.
-Replaying the events and circumstances that led up to falling off track can be helpful in preventing the same scenario from happening again.
+Replaying the events and circumstances that led up to falling off track can be helpful for preventing the same scenario from happening again.
 Some people find it useful to map out the details and events that led up to the overindulgence.
 You'd be surprised by the subtle patterns you recognize by reviewing your notes (from a neutral perspective, of course).
-Knowledge is power, and the more you are aware of your patterns and your pitfalls, the better you can plan and prepare for success in the future.
+Knowledge is power, and the more you are aware of your patterns and your pitfalls, the better you can plan and prepare for success with getting back on track with weight loss in the future.

-4. Ask for help.
-When it comes to weight management many people feel a sense of pride in going at it alone.
+When it comes to weight management, many people feel a sense of pride in going at it alone.
 Yet research shows that social and emotional support from others can make it easier to lose weight and keep it off.
 Certain family members and friends can offer up timely reminders of your personal progress, putting a minor slip or overindulgence into perspective.

 Not feeling especially supported by friends and family?
 Another convenient way to gather support is to join an online weight loss group.
 You can find various different teams and groups on the mynetdiary.com website.
 And remember, at the end of the day it is all about progress not perfection!